bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/package.md

 Returns the RPM version records of the specified package.

+# signature keyid of &lt;package&gt; : string

+No documentation exists.

 # unique name of &lt;package&gt; : string

 Returns the unique values of a given list of &lt;package&gt; types, removing duplicates and sorting by value.